Man in office working on laptop with coworkers grouped in the background

 Did you know?

-If you’re a student, you may be more likely to qualify for a student credit card even if you have no credit history yet.
+If you’re a student that was recently denied, you may be more likely to qualify for a student credit card even if you have no credit history yet.
 For example, there is no credit score required to apply for Discover Student Credit Cards.2

 Income and expenses